Planning to visit Germany? One of the big things you’re likely scratching your head about is figuring out what to pack for Germany.

 - Scarf: If you’re planning on visiting in the winter months (hello, German Christmas markets!), keep your neck warm with a soft & comfortable scarf like the Patagonia Better Sweater Fleece Scarf.
 For carving the pistes in Southern Germany, this will be a life-saver.

-- Winter Hat: Although Germany hardly sees the harsh winters of other destinations further north in Europe like Finland or Sweden, for the sub-zero temperatures of winter, a good winter hat will go a long way for keeping you warm.
+- Winter Hat: Although Germany hardly sees the harsh winters of other destinations further north in Europe like Finland or Sweden, for the sub-zero temperatures of winter, one of the must-have winter travel accessories for staying warm is a winter hat.
 A unique option is the Sherpa Adventure Gear Renzing Hat, a toque handcrafted in Nepal from lambswool and lined with a soft Polarfleece that adds comfort and helps wick away sweat.

 - Gloves: If you want to keep your hands nice and toasty, don’t forget to pack a pair of warm winter gloves.
 The Outdoor Research Flurry Sensor Gloves are a good choice for the digitally-inclined as they feature touch-screen-compatible finger tips to allow you to get that perfect Christmas market Instagram shot without removing your gloves.